 Additionally, the UPenn admissions office has implemented a test-optional policy.
 This means that, in addition to the lack of UPenn SAT requirements, students do not even need to submit scores at all.
-In fact, only 49% of admitted students submitted SAT scores during the 2021-2022 UPenn admissions process.

 What GPA do you need to get into UPenn?

 Overall, there are no official UPenn GPA requirements.
 However, students should aim for as high a GPA as possible—around a 4.0.